-Covid-19 coronavirus: The Ministry of Health to provide an update on new Covid-19 cases
+Covid-19 coronavirus: 13 new cases in NZ, no further deaths

-The Ministry of Health will this afternoon reveal the number of new Covid-19 cases in New Zealand, as well as how many people have recovered.
+Yesterday was a new record for Covid-19 testing.
+There were 4677 tests in total.

+That brings the rolling seven-day average to 2905 with 79,078 total tests processed to date.

-But, unlike most other days, health officials will not be doing a media conference at the Beehive.
+The Ministry of Health revealed the cases today by press release - unlike most other days, health officials did not hold a media conference at the Beehive.

 Yesterday, there were just eight new cases of Covid-19 – six probable and two confirmed.